Traditional Latin American Festivals: Celebrating Culture and Heritage

 Music: The Heartbeat of Latin Culture

 In Latin America, music is more than just sound; it’s a way of life.
 From revolution to romance, Latin American artists have used music to express themselves and critique society.
-This was especially true in the Latin rock of the 1980s.
+This was especially true in the Latin rock scene of the 1980s.

 Music is a stress-buster and a way to connect with others.
 Growing up surrounded by music and dance fosters a sense of community and joy.
 It’s like a big, musical family reunion every day.